dat-019/NodeJS-app-and-AAD-Integration/aadconnect-msgraph-nodejs-app/api/README.md

 1. Open new browser, open `http://localhost:3000/auth/signin`, it will automatically redirect to current DXC login page.
 Use your DXC account with global password to sign in.
 1. Make sure keeping your current browser from previous step opened, type an enpoint in new browser tab.
 For testing purpose, the following endpoints have been developed in the project:
-    1. `http://localhost:3000/users/getAllUsers`: Get all users without setting 'top' parameter in the endpoint, by defautl the first 100 records will return.
+    1. `http://localhost:3000/users/getAllUsers`: Get all users without setting 'top' parameter in the endpoint, by defautl the first 100 records will return.(*)
     1. `http://localhost:3000/users/getAllUsersV2`: Get all users with '$top=999' parameter in the endpoint.
-This method also supports to append all users in the returned array for the case the total number of users is greater than 999.
+This method also supports to append all users in the returned array for the case the total number of users is greater than 999.(*)
-    1. `http://localhost:3000/users/getFilteredUsers/abc`: Search for users with the specifiec name (e.g. 'abc') across multiple properties.
+    1. `http://localhost:3000/users/getFilteredUsers/abc`: Search for users with the specifiec name (e.g. 'abc') across multiple properties.(*)
     1. `http://localhost:3000/users/getCurrentUserDetail`: Get detail info for current logging user.
     1. `http://localhost:3000/calendar`: Get list of meeting schedules of current logging user.
     1. `http://localhost:3000/auth/signout`: Log out for current user.
+    **Note: As mentioned in the [step 6](#step6Note) above, the endpoints which are marked as (*) need admin consent permissions for usage.